GoogleChrome/web.dev/src/site/content/en/fast/codelab-optimize-third-party-javascript/index.md

   - post # post is a required tag for the article to show up in the blog.
   - fast
 ---
-[Third-party scripts impact performance](third-party-javascript), which is why it’s important to [audit them regularly](/identify-slow-third-party-javascript/) and use [efficient techniques for loading](efficiently-load-third-party-javascript/) them.
+[Third-party scripts impact performance](/third-party-javascript), which is why it's important to [audit them regularly](/identify-slow-third-party-javascript) and use [efficient techniques for loading](/efficiently-load-third-party-javascript) them.
 This codelab shows you how to optimize the loading of third-party resources.
 It covers the following techniques:

 * Deferring script loading